Universal Limits on Quantum Correlations: V. METROLOGICAL CEILINGS: THE QUANTUM FISHER INFORMATION

-The metrological ceiling defines a universal upper limit on information curvature—the rate at which a quantum state can change distinguishably under infinitesimal parameter shifts.
-Because this limit arises purely from positivity geometry, it applies to all estimation protocols and to all control Hamiltonians.
-In practice it sets a geometric bound on achievable precision: no measurement, regardless of entanglement or connectivity, can surpass the curvature allowed by the positive cone of quantum states.
-In optical‐interferometric settings this ceiling reproduces and generalizes known quantum‐metrology limits~\cite{DemkowiczDobrzanski2015}.
+The metrological ceiling defines a universal upper limit on the information curvature of a quantum state—the rate at which it becomes distinguishable under infinitesimal parameter shifts.
+Because this limit follows solely from positivity geometry, it applies to all estimation protocols and to all control Hamiltonians whose generators lie within the specified observable algebra.
+In optical and atomic settings it reproduces, and in some cases strengthens, known quantum–metrological limits~\cite{DemkowiczDobrzanski2015}.

-The coexistence of the entanglement floor and the metrological ceiling illustrates the dual role of $\chi$.
-As $\chi$ increases, the state becomes more correlated and therefore more entangled, but simultaneously the accessible information curvature shrinks.
+The coexistence of the entanglement floor and the metrological ceiling illustrates the dual role of $\chi$: as $\chi$ increases, entanglement grows while accessible information curvature shrinks.
 The positivity boundary therefore marks the ultimate tradeoff surface between entanglement and precision.